Precocious puberty

 Disclosures

-MD has received lecture fees and financial support from pharmaceutical companies (Pfizer, Novo Nordisk, Serono) who manufacture growth hormone and whose brands of growth hormone MD recommends.
+MD has received lecture fees and financial support from pharmaceutical companies (Pfizer, Novo Nordisk, Serono) that manufacture growth hormone and whose brands of growth hormone MD recommends.
 MD is also an author of articles cited in this topic.

 Disclosures